linera-io/linera-protocol/roadmap/src/milestones/auditability.md

 # Auditing

-The goal of this milestone is to provide a data format similar to a blockchain for auditors and new validators to utilize.
+The goal of this milestone is to provide a data format similar to a blockchain.

 ## Requirements

-* Data format for the "tree of chains" is fully specified.
+* Data format for the "tree of chains" is specified.

-* Certificate can be verified and execution replayed to validate the chains.

 * Data can be explored (eventually through a web interface ?).

+* Certificates can be verified.

+* The set of validators who contributed to a certificate is visible.

+* "Execution" of user commands can be replayed to verify the chains.

+* "Validation" of user commands can be challenged (requesting additional "received certificates").